-During the pre-audit phase, the Auditor interviewed a Special Agent with the DOC Special Investigation Unit that is assigned to conduct investigations at the ICCC.
+During the pre-audit phase, the Auditor interviewed a Special Agent with the DOC Special Investigation Unit that is assigned to conduct investigations at the RNCC.
 The Special Agent was asked if agency policy requires that allegations of sexual abuse be referred for investigation to an agency with the legal authority to conduct criminal investigations unless the allegation does not involve potential criminal activity.
 The Special Agent stated, "Yes, the agency has policy that directs all criminal investigations be conducted by the OLES Unit."
-In addition, while on-site the Auditor conducted an interview with the facility investigator.
-When this same question was posed to the facility investigator, he indicated that he would conduct an initial inquiry and if he believed probable cause existed that a crime had been committed then she would contact OLES.
+In addition, while on-site, the Auditor conducted an interview with the facility investigator.
+When this same question was posed to the facility investigator, she indicated that she would conduct an initial inquiry, and if she believed probable cause existed that a crime had been committed then she would contact OLES.
 The facility investigator also stated that OLES has the legal authority to conduct criminal investigations.